Top 5 Common Self-Catheterization Mistakes

 5. Tension and Improper Positioning

 Take a few deep breaths and allow your body to relax before you begin the process.
-For easiest insertion, it is recommended that women position themselves standing with one leg on the toilet.
+For the easiest insertion, it is recommended that women position themselves standing with one leg on the toilet.
 If you find sitting is easier, you may do this as well.

 DO